tomsoderlund/programmatic-animations/README.md

 # Programmatic Animations

 Use code to make animated movies, using JavaScript and HTML Canvas.

+Export as WebM video files* and then use e.g. [VLC Media Player](https://www.videolan.org) to convert WebM to MP4 (File → Convert/Stream, MP4/MOV and MPEG-4 format).

-Export as WebM video files (not supported in Safari).
+*Not supported in Safari

 These examples use [CCapture.js](https://github.com/spite/ccapture.js) for capturing video frames.